HandsOnDataViz/book/docs/HandsOnDataViz.md

 Alternatively, you can use any zip-utility to extract a KML file from KMZ.
 KMZ is simply a ‘zipped’ version of a KML file!

+### Summary

+In this chapter, you learned to use pivot tables to count addresses (points) by geographical area, such as states or cities (polygons).
+You lerned that geospatial data can be vector or raster.
+The best file format to store, share, and use vector data is GeoJSON.
+You can use GeoJson.io to create, edit, or convert geospatial files inside your browser.
+Mapshaper is another online tool to convert, simplify, join or crop geospatial data.

+In the following chapter, we will talk detecting bias in charts and maps. so that you become a better storyteller and a more critical reader.

 <!--chapter:end:11-transform.Rmd-->